Alternate Job Titles: Right of Way Manager, Land Procurement Manager, Right of Way Project Manager, Right of Way Program Manager

 This chart describes the expected percentage of people who perform the job of Right of Way Manager that make less than that salary.
 For example 50% of the people who perform the job of Right of Way Manager are expected to make less than the median.

 Oversees the organization's operations and activities regarding the need for additional land or office space.
-Responsible for researching, negotiating and electing to purchase short- and long-term lease of land agreements and right of way for construction that meet the organization's goals.
+Researches, negotiates and elects to purchase short- and long-term lease of land agreements and right of way for construction that meet the organization's goals.
 Oversees all land related legal issues, including transfers of titles and deeds, construction, mortgage concerns, and zoning.
-Responsible for resolutions and other legal forms related to land acquisitions.
-May require a bachelor's degree in area of specialty and 5-7 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A certain degree of creativity and latitude is required.
-Typically reports to the head of a unit/department.
+Makes resolutions and other legal forms related to land acquisitions.
+May require a bachelor's degree.
+Typically reports to a head of a unit/department.
+Manages subordinate staff in the day-to-day performance of their jobs.
+True first level manager.
+Ensures that project/department milestones/goals are met and adhering to approved budgets.
+Has full authority for personnel actions.
+Extensive knowledge of department processes.
+Typically requires 5 years experience in the related area as an individual contributor.
+1 to 3 years supervisory experience may be required.
 View full job description